Alternate Names: Zirconium Silicate

 There is a clear relationship between glaze color and opacifier content.
 Transparent glazes have depth, thus any colorants present produce deep and rich color (if the glaze does not crystallize of course).
 But when an opacifier is added to the glaze, the color depth is affected (according to the percentage employed).
 Thus a rich blue can turn into a dull pastel blue in a fully opacified glaze.
 Also, unlike opacified glazes, the intensity in a colored transparent glaze varies according to thickness (twice as thick will be twice as dark); this phenomenon is often exploited for decorative appeal.

-Because of its high thermal stability zircon is also employed in making various hi-tech refractories, porcelain bodies, coatings and materials.
+Because of its high thermal stability zircon is also employed in making various hi-tech refractories, porcelain bodies, coatings and materials, even dentures.
 It is a major source for the production of zirconium oxide ZrO2.
 Calcined alumina is an alternative in fabricating super refractories but it has much higher thermal expansion and greater heat conductivity.

 Zircon sand (which is milled to produce zirconium silicate powders) has become so expensive that major manufacturers are considering, or are already diluting their products with other materials (like kaolin).
 So 'heads up' if your glaze is not as opacified as it was before!
 Also, use care in pretesting zircon materials, they vary in quality.